Why Are Rotor Bars Skewed in An Induction Motor?

 4. Reduce Magnetic Hum

-Now, we will discuss all the above points to understand the importance of the skewing of the rotor.
+Now, we will discuss all the above points to understand the importance of skewed rotor slots in induction motors.

 The induction motor’s torque is proportional to the product of the rotor current and the rotor power factor.
 The length of the rotor bars increases with skewing.